David Tennant Cowan

-Major General David Tennant Cowan, CB, CBE, DSO1, MC, DL (9 October 1896 – 15 April 1983), also known as "Punch" Cowan, was an officer in the British Army and British Indian Army during the First and Second World Wars.
-He led the 17th Indian Infantry Division during almost the entire Burma campaign.
+Major-General David Tennant Cowan, CB, CBE, DSO1, MC, DL (9 October 1896 – 15 April 1983), also known by his nickname "Punch", was a British army officer who served in the British Army and British Indian Army during the First and Second World Wars.
+He commanded the 17th Indian Infantry Division during almost the Burma campaign.

 Early career and inter-war years

 Cowan was educated at Reading School and Glasgow University.
-He was commissioned into the Argyll and Sutherland Highlanders in 1915.
+He was commissioned into the Argyll and Sutherland Highlanders in August 1915, a year after the First World War began.
 Awarded the Military Cross and mentioned in despatches, he was attached to the Indian Army in 1917, his appointment being confirmed in March 1918 whilst serving with the 4th battalion 3rd Gurkha Rifles.
 He later joined the 6th Gurkha Rifles.
+The citation for his MC reads:

 Between the wars, he served on the North-West frontier (where he was again mentioned in despatches for service in Waziristan) and in various staff positions.
 From 1932 to 1934, he was the Chief Instructor at the Indian Military Academy and in 1937 he was once more mentioned in despatches during a further tour of duty in Waziristan.
 By the outbreak of World War II, he was in command of the 1st Battalion, 6th Gurkha Rifles.